Teradata/StackiUp/README.md

 ... and start them up in Virtualbox on your host machine.

-After a few minutes, you'll have an additional _N_ backend/compute nodes deployed.
+After a few minutes, you'll have an additional _N_ backend nodes deployed.
 Congratulations, you've got a working Stacki install!

 Now you're free to go find (or create!) additional Stacki Pallets, to allow for more complex deployments.
 For example, you can add the CentOS Everything ISO as a pallet to give your backend nodes access to all of the packages available there.